 Clinical’s are done in the classroom.

-Payment plans available!!
-Minimum deposit of $500 is required when registering.
+Payment plans are available!!
+A minimum deposit of $700 is required when registering.

 We also accept WIA/WIOA.